Psychology (PSY)

 This pre- master’s clinical 100-hour Practicum experience is required of all CMHC students.
 40 hours are spent in role-playing counseling exercises with peers, 25 hours in a combination of individual and group supervision, and 35 hours in counseling-related independent study.
 The scope of this experience will include practice of counseling skills, review of ethics and professional issues, and exploration of clinical supervision including ways in which a student’s personal life experience interacts with their role as a counselor.
 Total hours of practicum, including supervision, contact hours, and independent study hours, are structured to comply with Massachusetts LMHC licensure requirements, and also meet Connecticut LPC eligibility requirements.

 This 200-hour internship experience will take place in a clinical setting and will afford students the opportunity to work in a professional counseling environment.
 Students will become oriented to policies and procedures of their chosen placement.
 Students will observe and gradually become involved in the provision of a wide range of clinical mental health services.
 They will have direct contact with clients, and will receive individual supervision from their agency supervisor.
-Group supervision meetings will be held twice per semester at Bay Path University.
+Group supervision meetings will be held virtually twice per semester.
 Total hours of internship, including supervision and direct contact hours, are structured to comply with Massachusetts LMHC licensure requirements, and also meet Connecticut LPC eligibility requirements.

 This 200-hour internship experience will continue to enhance the counseling skills as experienced within the context of Counseling Internship I and will continue to afford students the opportunity to work under direct clinical supervision with individuals who seek mental health support.
 Students will enhance their professional counseling skills, gradually working more independently, including conducting assessments, determining DSM diagnoses, formulating treatment plans, and providing counseling to individuals and groups.
 Students will receive individual supervision from their agency supervisor.
-Group supervision meetings will be held twice per semester at Bay Path University.
+Group supervision meetings will be held virtually twice per semester.
 Total hours of internship, including supervision and direct contact hours, are structured to comply with Massachusetts LMHC licensure requirements, and also meet Connecticut LPC eligibility requirements.

 This 200-hour internship experience continues to afford students the opportunity to work with individuals who seek mental health support and counseling.
 Students practice their counseling skills in the most diverse range of services offered at their agency.
 At this point in the internship, students are expected to have achieved a level of mastery that allows for them to engage in more intensive and independent work.
 Students will receive individual supervision from their agency supervisor.
-Group supervision meetings will be held twice per semester at Bay Path University.
+Group supervision meetings will be held virtually twice per semester.
 Total hours of internship, including supervision and direct contact hours, are structured to comply with Massachusetts LMHC licensure requirements, and also meet Connecticut LPC eligibility requirements.